 Following the closure of the UK Independent Living Fund (ILF) on 30th June 2015, the Scottish Government established a new organisation, Independent Living Fund Scotland (ILF Scotland), to administer ILF for existing recipients of the fund in Scotland.
-ILF Scotland is a public body and a company limited by guarantee, governed by a Board of Directors appointed by, and accountable to, the Scottish Ministers.
+ILF Scotland is a public body, governed by a Board of Directors, appointed by and accountable to Scottish Ministers.

 Vision: Our vision is for independent living to be a reality for all disabled people living in Scotland and Northern Ireland.